1107-adishjain/Codemap-Hackxios/kiro/01_problem-understanding.md

 **The Fundamental Flaw:** Manual maintenance always loses to deadline pressure.

-**Judge Takeaway:** We didn't just identify problems—we analyzed why every existing solution fails at the root cause level.
+We didn't just identify problems—we analyzed why every existing solution fails at the root cause level.

 ## 5. What an Ideal Solution Must Achieve